Nationwide protests if Afghan girls’ schools stay shut: activists

 KABUL: Women’s rights activists pledged Sunday to launch a wave of protests across Afghanistan if the Taliban fail to reopen girls’ secondary schools within a week.

-Thousands of secondary school girls had flocked to classes on Wednesday after Taliban reopened their institutions for the first time since seizing power last August.
+Thousands of secondary school girls had flocked to classes on Wednesday after the hardline Islamists reopened their institutions for the first time since seizing power last August.

 But officials ordered the schools shut again just hours into the day, triggering international outrage.